 - q: does the individual or their company sign the franchise agreement? |

 - 0 reader comments

 Al Dunn spent 31 years with McDonald's before establishing his own consulting business.
-In a recent issue of Franchise New Zealand magazine, he answered questions put to him by some top franchisors.
+In a 2008 issue of Franchise New Zealand magazine, he answered questions put to him by some top franchisors.
 This article contains both the magazine story and some extra material.